nham/notes/notes/topology_bases_countability.md

      - the sup-norm on $\mathbb{R}^n$ is topologically equivalent to the Euclidean norm, and every open box under the sup-norm contains a point with rational coordinates (using density of $\mathbb{Q}$ in $\mathbb{R}$) so $\mathbb{Q}^n$ is dense in $\mathbb{R}^n$
      - from this we get that the collection of open balls centered at rational coordinates with rational radii covers the whole space.
 Intersections of such balls are clearly open, so the collection is a countable basis for $\mathbb{R}^n$

-6. Being second-countable is a topological property.
-That is, if $X$ and $Y$ are homeomorphic, then $X$ is second-countable iff $Y$ is.
-This can be immediately seen by using the homeomorphism basis: if we have a countable basis for $X$, then we immediately have one for $Y$ as well.

 7. A space is **separable** if it has a countable dense subset.